- This event has passed.

 - Discounts on Historic Oakland Foundation memberships

-The Gullah Geechee Ring Shouters performance is a part of Remembrance as Resistance: Preserving Black Narratives, a larger project led by artist Charmaine Minniefield and Flux Projects.
+Juneteenth 2020: The Gullah Geechee Ring Shouters performance is a part of Remembrance as Resistance: Preserving Black Narratives, a larger project led by artist Charmaine Minniefield and Flux Projects scheduled for Juneteenth 2020.
 Charmaine Minniefield’s practice of remembering as a form of resistance that celebrates the resilience of a people and secures Black narratives from erasure.
-The project will examine the institutions of place and space as they inform identity and belonging by visually revisiting the Ring Shout, a traditional African-American worship and gathering practice whose origins predate slavery out of West African ritual and ceremony.
+The 2020 project will examine the institutions of place and space as they inform identity and belonging by visually revisiting the Ring Shout, a traditional African-American worship and gathering practice whose origins predate slavery out of West African ritual and ceremony.
 For Remembrance as Resistance: Preserving Black Narratives, Minniefield will create an installation in Oakland Cemetery to recognize the over 800 recently discovered unmarked graves in the African American Grounds of the cemetery.
 The project has been timed to coincide with the Historic Oakland Foundation completing restoration of the African American Grounds and the cemetery’s 2020 Juneteenth celebration.

 Historic Oakland Foundation is partnering up with the APEX Museum to celebrate Juneteenth!
 The APEX Museum will commemorate Juneteenth with a family scavenger hunt and a free museum day.
 The APEX Scavenger Hunt will take place June 12-21.
 Gather a group of family and friends to solve riddles inside the APEX Museum and on Auburn Avenue.
 Purchase your scavenger hunt packet June 12-21.
 All correct teams will be entered into a drawing for prizes.
 One contest winner will receive an APEX gift pack valued at $100.